Who are we?

 The team conducting this research is a group of Women's Health Scientists at the University of Hawai`i.
 Find out more about our interests below!

+(Alumnus!)
 Aloha mai kākou!
 My name is Kayleen (she/her), and I’m a proud 2023 graduate of @chaminadeuniversity, where I earned my BS in Biology and a minor in Hawaiian and Pacific Studies.
 My journey into women’s health began at @millerlab_hawaii during my gap year as a researcher, where we investigated the impact of social determinants and the vaginal microbiome on preterm birth in Hawaiʻi.
-Now, as I embark on my medical school journey, I'm honored to join the citizen-science Aiona Project.
-I'm looking forward to continuing to learn and research the vaginal microbiome right here in our islands!
+Now, I am a Medical Student at A.T.
+Still University of Osteopathic Medicine in Arizona.

 Kayleen Lau (she/her)

+(Alumnus!)
 Aloha!
 My name is Landen Kukahiwa (She/Her), and I am originally from Hilo, Hawaii.
 In 2024, I graduated from Chaminade University with a Bachelor of Science in Biology and a minor in English.
-Currently, I'm taking a gap year to explore research as a research coordinator with The Miller Lab.
 My passion for research stems from its ability to provoke change and enhance our understanding of the world.
 Outside academics, I enjoy gardening, reading, and fishing at the beach.
-I'm excited to contribute to the Aiona Project and deepen my knowledge of the vaginal microbiome here in Hawaii!
+I am now looking forward to applying to Vet school!

 landen kukahiwa (she/her)

+(Alumnus!)
 Aloha my name is Kate (she/her).
 I am originally from Littleton, Colorado.
-I am currently in my fourth year at the University of Hawai'i at Mānoa majoring in Molecular Biosciences and Biotechnology.
-After graduating I plan to continue my education to become a Physician Assistant.
+I graduated from University of Hawai'i at Mānoa majoring in Molecular Biosciences and Biotechnology.
+Now I plan to continue my education to become a Physician Assistant.
 I am involved with the Aiona Project as a student researcher to help with recruitment and data analysis.
 I am interested in learning about the vaginal microbiome and identifying factors that might influence it.
 In my free time I enjoy being active through yoga or hiking!

 Kate rodriguez (She/her)